foxBMS/BaSD/docs/index.rst

     Automated, requirements driven battery system design

-The Battery System Designer (``BaSD``) tool is tool to support the design, layout and optimization the development of battery systems.
+The Battery System Designer (``BaSD``) tool is tool to support the design process, layout and optimization of battery systems during development.

 ``BaSD`` uses the basic, formalized requirements for a battery system from an electrical point of view (e.g., minimum and maximum system voltage, maximum